zmsp/zmsp.github.io/_projects/2026-04-23-period-tracker.md

   - Health
 ---

-A minimalist, privacy-focused application for tracking menstrual cycles and health data.

-{: .notice--info}
-**Privacy First:** In an era of data sharing, this tracker ensures your most personal information stays exactly where it belongs—on your device.
+I built this period tracker because I wanted a health app that was 100% private for some friends and family who were concerned about other appstore apps.
+No accounts, no cloud syncing, and no data sharing—everything is stored locally on your device.
+It’s a minimalist tool that just does what it needs to do without the clutter.

 ## Key Features

-- **Privacy First**: All data is stored locally on your device.
-No cloud syncing, no data selling.
+- **Privacy First**: Your data never leaves your device.
-- **Minimalist Interface**: Easy-to-use calendar and tracking tools without the clutter.
-- **Cycle Predictions**: Simple algorithms to help you stay ahead of your cycle and plan your month.
+- **Minimalist**: Clean interface focused on your calendar and cycle predictions.
+- **Flutter Built**: Works smoothly on both iOS and Android.

 ## Tech Stack

-- **Framework**: Flutter (Multi-platform)
+- **Framework**: Flutter
-- **Data Storage**: Local Persistence
+- **Storage**: Local SQLite persistence